Ollie’s Bargain Outlet (NASDAQ:OLLI) Updates FY 2022 Earnings Guidance

 Ollie’s Bargain Outlet (NASDAQ:OLLI – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $2.150-$2.220 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.360.
 The company issued revenue guidance of $1.91 billion-$1.93 billion, compared to the consensus revenue estimate of $1.94 billion.Ollie’s Bargain Outlet also updated its Q1 2022 guidance to $0.310-$0.330 EPS.

-A number of research firms recently issued reports on OLLI.
-UBS Group reduced their target price on Ollie’s Bargain Outlet from $55.00 to $46.00 and set a neutral rating on the stock in a research note on Thursday, March 24th.
-Royal Bank of Canada reduced their target price on Ollie’s Bargain Outlet from $51.00 to $47.00 and set a sector perform rating on the stock in a research note on Thursday, March 24th.
-StockNews.com began coverage on shares of Ollie’s Bargain Outlet in a report on Thursday, March 31st.
+OLLI has been the subject of a number of research reports.
+Wells Fargo & Company upgraded shares of Ollie’s Bargain Outlet from an equal weight rating to an overweight rating and increased their target price for the stock from $45.00 to $65.00 in a research report on Monday, April 4th.
+Truist Financial decreased their price objective on shares of Ollie’s Bargain Outlet from $50.00 to $41.00 and set a hold rating for the company in a research note on Thursday, March 24th.
+KeyCorp decreased their price target on shares of Ollie’s Bargain Outlet from $83.00 to $75.00 and set an overweight rating for the company in a report on Thursday, March 24th.
+Piper Sandler reduced their target price on shares of Ollie’s Bargain Outlet from $79.00 to $62.00 and set an overweight rating on the stock in a research note on Thursday, March 24th.
+Finally, StockNews.com began coverage on shares of Ollie’s Bargain Outlet in a report on Thursday, March 31st.
 They issued a hold rating on the stock.
-Piper Sandler reduced their target price on shares of Ollie’s Bargain Outlet from $79.00 to $62.00 and set an overweight rating on the stock in a report on Thursday, March 24th.
-Finally, Morgan Stanley reduced their target price on shares of Ollie’s Bargain Outlet from $80.00 to $55.00 and set an equal weight rating on the stock in a report on Thursday, December 9th.
-Three equities research analysts have rated the stock with a sell rating, nine have given a hold rating and five have issued a buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has a consensus rating of Hold and a consensus price target of $58.38.
+Three analysts have rated the stock with a sell rating, nine have issued a hold rating and five have given a buy rating to the company.
+According to MarketBeat.com, Ollie’s Bargain Outlet presently has a consensus rating of Hold and a consensus target price of $58.38.

 A number of hedge funds have recently modified their holdings of OLLI.
-Lombard Odier Asset Management USA Corp purchased a new position in Ollie’s Bargain Outlet in the 4th quarter valued at about $299,000.
-Toroso Investments LLC increased its stake in Ollie’s Bargain Outlet by 138.3% during the fourth quarter.
-Toroso Investments LLC now owns 7,648 shares of the company’s stock valued at $392,000 after purchasing an additional 4,438 shares during the last quarter.
-Allstate Corp raised its holdings in shares of Ollie’s Bargain Outlet by 6.3% during the fourth quarter.
-Allstate Corp now owns 9,915 shares of the company’s stock worth $508,000 after purchasing an additional 591 shares during the period.
-Metropolitan Life Insurance Co NY lifted its position in shares of Ollie’s Bargain Outlet by 10.5% in the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 10,920 shares of the company’s stock worth $559,000 after buying an additional 1,042 shares during the last quarter.
-Finally, Weiss Multi Strategy Advisers LLC acquired a new position in shares of Ollie’s Bargain Outlet in the 4th quarter valued at about $793,000.
+Allstate Corp raised its stake in Ollie’s Bargain Outlet by 6.3% during the fourth quarter.
+Allstate Corp now owns 9,915 shares of the company’s stock worth $508,000 after acquiring an additional 591 shares in the last quarter.
+Legal & General Group Plc raised its position in shares of Ollie’s Bargain Outlet by 0.5% in the 4th quarter.
+Legal & General Group Plc now owns 127,691 shares of the company’s stock worth $6,536,000 after acquiring an additional 669 shares in the last quarter.
+Metropolitan Life Insurance Co NY boosted its holdings in shares of Ollie’s Bargain Outlet by 10.5% during the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 10,920 shares of the company’s stock worth $559,000 after buying an additional 1,042 shares in the last quarter.
+Toroso Investments LLC boosted its position in shares of Ollie’s Bargain Outlet by 138.3% during the 4th quarter.
+Toroso Investments LLC now owns 7,648 shares of the company’s stock worth $392,000 after purchasing an additional 4,438 shares in the last quarter.
+Finally, Lombard Odier Asset Management USA Corp bought a new stake in shares of Ollie’s Bargain Outlet during the fourth quarter valued at approximately $299,000.

 Ollie's Bargain Outlet Holdings, Inc operates as a retailer of brand name merchandise.
 The company offers housewares, bed and bath, food, floor coverings, health and beauty aids, books and stationery, toys, and electronics; and other products, including hardware, candy, clothing, sporting goods, pet and lawn, and garden products.